drips-network/app/docs/DEVELOPMENT.md

 ## 🌳 Environment

 There are a few environment variables required for the app to function.
 You can find an overview under `.env.template`.
-You'll need access credentials for Pinata, Tenderly and a Gelato Relay API key for claiming projects.
-You'll also need to set up `PUBLIC_NETWORK`, as described right below.
+Youʼll need access credentials for Pinata, Tenderly and a Gelato Relay API key for claiming projects.
+Youʼll also need to set up `PUBLIC_NETWORK`, as described right below.

 ## 🔗 Chain Config

-To run the app, you'll need to configure the `PUBLIC_NETWORK` environment variable.
+To run the app, youʼll need to configure the `PUBLIC_NETWORK` environment variable.
 This should be the chainId of the chain you want to run the app for, and can currently be either 1, 5 or 11155111.
 The app will only allow connecting wallets that are set to this network, and all server-side requests will be made for this network's subgraph.

-For your convenience, we've deployed production mirrors of the app set to allow testnet connections:
+For your convenience, weʼve deployed production mirrors of the app set to allow testnet connections:

 ```sh
 https://goerli.drips.network/ # PUBLIC_NETWORK set to 5